yuan-xy/marso/docs/docs/usage.rst

 Usage
 =====

-|parso| works around grammars.
+|marso| works around grammars.
 You can simply create Python grammars by calling
-:py:func:`parso.load_grammar`.
-Grammars (with a custom tokenizer and custom parser trees) can also be created by directly instantiating :py:func:`parso.Grammar`.
+:py:func:`marso.load_grammar`.
+Grammars (with a custom tokenizer and custom parser trees) can also be created by directly instantiating :py:func:`marso.Grammar`.
 More information about the resulting objects can be found in the :ref:`parser tree documentation
 <parser-tree>`.

-The simplest way of using parso is without even loading a grammar (:py:func:`parso.parse`):
+The simplest way of using marso is without even loading a grammar (:py:func:`marso.parse`):

 .. sourcecode:: python

-   >>> import parso
+   >>> import marso
-   >>> parso.parse('foo + bar')
+   >>> marso.parse('foo + bar')
    <Module: @1-1>

 Loading a Grammar